 By extra guests, we mean the guests who book your vacation rental for, say, two people and show up four, five, six,…, or even ten!
 They are unauthorised guests who sneak into your property without any prior announcement.
-They aim to either avoid the maximum occupancy limit or skip the extra person fees.
+They aim to either avoid the maximum occupancy limit or skip additional fees.

 Vacation rental managers hold different opinions of these additional visitors.
-Some hosts, especially the new ones who care about negative reviews and their Airbnb reputation, will tolerate and let go of them.
-In contrast, some might get profoundly offended and want to evict all the guests right away when they find out about the extra people in their home.
+Some hosts, especially the new ones who care about negative reviews, will tolerate and let go of them.
+In contrast, some might get profoundly offended and want to evict all the guests right away.

-Regardless of the hosts’ viewpoint and the reason for unregistered guests staying at your property, Airbnb extra guests must be dealt with firmly because
+Regardless of the hosts’ viewpoint and the reason for unregistered guests, Airbnb extra guests must be dealt with firmly because:

-– they might impose on you added costs for wear and tear, additional bills, extra cleaning fees, and other resources.
+They might impose on you added costs for wear and tear, additional bills, extra fees for cleaning, and other resources.

 1. Register Every Person Staying at Your Vacation Rental

-As a professional vacation rental manager, you must always keep a complete register of your guests, even those who will arrive later.
+As a professional vacation rental manager, you must always keep a complete register of your guests.
 It is necessary to keep a record of your guests for whose actions you are liable.
 In some countries, it is even required by legislation.